-Factors such as the adequacy of the sample, the number of willing and available Price-makers from which to obtain quotations from, the size and liquidity of the relevant market, any market concentration issues surrounding the distribution of trading, and the relative size of the market in relation to the volume of trading in the market that references the Closing Rates are subject to ongoing monitoring by the Administrator via the Rates and Credit Markets Committees and the Board.
+Factors such as the adequacy of the sample, the number of willing and available Price-makers from which to obtain quotations from, the size and liquidity of the relevant market, any market concentration issues surrounding the distribution of trading, and the relative size of the market in relation to the volume of trading in the market that references the Closing Rates, are subject to ongoing monitoring by the Administrator in consultation with the NZFMA's Rates and Credit Markets Committees and the NZFBF Board.
 Should there be any significant developments to these market dynamics, a review process will be conducted to determine if the Closing Rate process remains appropriate and produces a robust representation of the interest that it seeks to measure.

-The Board shall also review the design of the Closing Rate process (upon recommendation from the NZFBF and Rates and Credit Markets Committee) in accordance with IOSCO Principle 5 (Refer 3.5 for more detail).
+The NZFBF Board shall also review the design of the Closing Rate process (upon recommendation from NZFBF, in consultation with the NZFMAs' Rates and Credit Markets Committees) in accordance with IOSCO Principle 5 (Refer 3.5 for more detail).